WowLabz/tasking_backend/pallets/pallet-court/README.md

 2. What if no jurors vote after accepting jury duty - Done Fix - Go to next set of probable users (Create accounts from polkadot js extension)
 3. What if not all accepted jurors vote - Done
+(even cases - super user, odd cases-verdict)

 Changes:
-1. Instead of automatic release of funds, create an extrinsic that is to be called by the customer to be satisfied with the rating provided to him and close the  task
+1. Instead of automatic release of funds, create an extrinsic that is to be called by the customer to be satisfied with the rating provided to him and close the  task - Done
+2. Creaate Register Dispute extrinsic for court ot be summoned at any stage by anyone
+3. Resolve Cases